JianLoong/jianloong.github.io/content/posts/ga.md

 This post is a simple implementation of <strong>Genetic Algorithm GA.</strong> Here, you would start with a random string and end up with the target string.

 This post is heavily inspired based on this [website](https://github.com/subprotocol/genetic-js).
-However, I created the codes with a very different methodology to also include newer JavaScript methods like using classes and etc.
+However, I created the codes with a very different methodology to also include newer JavaScript methods using classes and also web worker so it run behind the scenes.

 <div>
 <label for="crossOver">Cross Over Method</label>